SolarKnightsRacing/1_solaris/ADL/0003-Decided-On-Subsystems.md

 index: 3
 title: Decided On Subsystems
 status: accepted
-date: 2025-03-18T23:21:00-05
+date: 2025-03-31T14:17:00-05
-decision_makers: [President, Technical_Director]
+decision_makers:
+  - President
+  - Technical_Director
-consulted: []
+consulted:
-informed: [Everyone]
+informed:
+  - Everyone
 ---
 ## Context and Problem Statement

 Each component used and action taken to build the vehicle will be categorized into a subsystem in order to divide the work and responsibility amongst the team.
+Each subsystem will have a Subsystem Lead that ensures the success of the subsystem.
 Which subsystems will we use?
 ## Decision Drivers